ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 CMOR Table Configuration
 ------------------------

-An example of a CMOR table configuration for projects used for native datasets is given in
+An example of a CMOR table configuration for projects used for native datasets is given here:

 .. literalinclude:: ../configurations/defaults/cmor_tables.yml
     :language: yaml